-If you were to ask Caroline Miner Smith, she would tell you that there’s a difference between success and fulfillment.
+If you were to ask Caroline Miner Smith, she would tell you that there’s a difference between success and fulfilment.
 She’d probably also tell you that it’s a tragedy that some of us will never find that out, betting our happiness instead on artificial milestones: a blue tick, money, fame.
 Realising that over-indexing her focus on the aforementioned would be fruitless pursuits for her, Smith made the necessary changes in her life to prioritise the most gratifying vocation she could think of.
 Under the moniker of Siiickbrain, she re-oriented her career to music.

 “I’ve never been so happy in my whole life,” she admits.
 “There have been times where I feel like I don’t have any purpose, especially with having a past of modelling.
 It’s just not fulfilling to me.
 I like to write, I like to create art, and modelling is essentially creating art, but it’s just not…It doesn’t do it for me anymore.
 It used to, for a minute.”